gofynd/fdk-client-golang/documentation/APPLICATION.md

 Retrieve the available stock of the products.
-You can use this api to get stock status of products whose inventory is updated in given time
+Use this API to get the stock status of products whose inventory is updated at the specified time

 *Success Response:*

-The ProductStockStatus object.
-See example below or refer `ProductStockPolling` for details
+Success.
+Returns the status of the product stock.Check the example shown below or refer `ProductStockPolling` for more details.

 Schema: `ProductStockPolling`